 2. GMOs are easier to cultivate

-Genetically modified foods can also be manipulated to grow in specified and problematic surroundings.
-This could be done by creating crops that are more resistant to pests.
-They may also be made to have improved tolerance to numerous chemicals such as herbicides.
-As a result, farmers are able to get improved yields.
+Genetically modified foods can also be manipulated to grow in specified and problematic surroundings that their non-GMO counterparts can’t.
+This could be done by creating crops that are more resistant to pests and those that have improved tolerance to numerous chemicals such as herbicides.

 3. They boost the yields that an individual can generate on existing lands